B2.6 Multiply and divide fractions by fractions, as well as by whole numbers and mixed numbers, in various contexts.

 This activity allows students to realize that changing the yield of a recipe requires multiplying or dividing quantities that are sometimes expressed as fractions.

-The teacher first presents the following situation to the class:
+Present the following situation to the class:

-In order to raise funds for their end of year outing, the grade5 students at À tire-d'aile School decided to have a bake sale.
+In order to raise funds for their end of year outing, the Grade 5 students at À tire-d'aile School decided to have a bake sale.
 Florence and her friends chose to make healthy carrot, apple and raisin muffins.
 When they read the recipe, they realized that one recipe only made 8 muffins.
 They wanted to make 2 dozen.

 Healthy Carrot, Apple and Raisin Muffins (8 muffins)